thedigitalstockade/thedigitalstockade.github.io/_pages/privacy.md

 BEHAVIOURAL ADVERTISING

-We do not knowingly engage in targeted or behavioural advertising.
+We do not engage in targeted or behavioural advertising on our site, however the data collected by the Google Analytics System and Facebook comments plugin can support this behaviour on other sites.

 For more information about how targeted advertising works, you can visit the Network Advertising Initiative’s (“NAI”) educational page at http://www.networkadvertising.org/understanding-online-advertising/how-does-it-work.

 You can opt out of targeted advertising by: